Clearance of cargo containers

 - Be aware that exotic pests and diseases could be introduced into Australia on containers, cargo and packaging.
 Thorough inspections for these pests and diseases are carried out on consignments from high risk countries.

-- Ensure that all documentation and other information relating to the import process, your cargo and container are provided to the department and the Department of Immigration and Border Protection.
+- Ensure that all documentation and other information relating to the import process, your cargo and container are provided to the department and the Department of Home Affairs.

 - Consider using the services of a licensed customs broker to facilitate the clearance of your goods